The viscoelastic rheology of transient diffusion creep: Discussion

-There a number of natural ways the present modelling work can be extended.
+There are a number of natural ways the present modelling work can be extended.
 One natural extension is to consider diffusion within the interior of grains rather than along the grain boundaries.
 An example of such a calculation for hexagons is given in \autoref{sec:vdiff}, and the most notable result is that the relationship between the Andrade exponent and the stress singularity exponent changes to $\alpha = 1 - \lambda$, such that $\alpha=1/2$ is expected for tetrakaidecahedral grains.
+A key flexibility of the finite element modelling approach taken here is that can be adapted to model a wide range of different grain shapes with potentially anisotropic properties.
 Calculations could be performed using a synthetic rock texture which has a range of grain sizes, e.g. using Neper \citep{Quey2018}.
 The expectation would be that the Andrade exponent would remain determined by the triple junction angles, but that the effective $\tau_A/\tau_M$ and $\Delta$ parameters may change.
 All the calculations here are for materials in solid-state; solid both in the grain interiors and on the grain boundaries.
 The effect of melt and melt geometry \citep{Rudge2018} could be explored, as was done for the case of steady-state diffusion creep viscosity in \citep{Rudge2018a}.
 The presence of melt allows for a steady-state bulk viscosity of the material, and so calculations with melt would allow for both shear and bulk attenuation phenomenon to be explored.
 However, perhaps most interesting would be to consider the temperature dependent properties of the grain boundaries and the triple lines and explore the effect of premelting and sub-solidus mechanisms of attenuation more generally.